jiaw1/DriveSense_Smart_Glove/test/README.md

 # Test dataset

-All datasets here are included in test dataset for machine learning model.
+All CSV files here are included in test dataset for machine learning model.

 - Consists of data from two users